-- Fixed fees.
+Fixed fees.
 With an ISA, you pay a percentage of your income every month.
-This requires learners to forecast their future income to have any idea of their total cost.
+This requires you to forecast your future income to have any idea of the total cost.
 Also, if you get a great job, you can end up paying a lot more than the program cost — often 1.5-2.5 times the tuition cost.
-We charge everyone a fixed-fee even if you are making significantly more than the income threshold.
+In the Success Sharing Program, everyone pays a fixed fee–even if you are making significantly more than the income threshold.

-When you sign the Success Sharing agreement, you agree to report your income by sharing documentation including but not limited to:
+When you sign the Success Sharing Agreement, you agree to report your income by sharing documentation including but not limited to:

-- A copy of any pay stub containing your pre-tax salary information
+A copy of any pay stub containing your pre-tax salary information

-- An offer letter from your employer containing your pre-tax salary information
+An offer letter from your employer containing your pre-tax salary information

-- Your yearly tax returns
+Your yearly tax returns

 Each time you request a payment deferral, you must report your income.
 Deferrals are granted for three months at a time.